blackfennec-org/blackfennec/docs/source/project_management/project_plan.rst

 Iterations
 ^^^^^^^^^^
 The iterations during this project are represented by Scrum Sprints.
 They endure 2 Weeks and are lead by our Product Owner (Simon Kindhauser) and the Scrum Master (Lara Gubler).
 A more detailed elaboration of our Scrum processes can be found in the chapter Meetings_.

+Project Timeline
+^^^^^^^^^^^^^^^^
+.. uml:: project_timeline.puml

+The blue arrows in the milestone section show when Milestones with respecting reviews are planned in our project.
+As this plan is in the future the red arrows indicate the scope of the time-window in which they should be fulfilled.

 Milestones
 ^^^^^^^^^^